 What are the benefits?

-Cosmetically, collagen peptides promote younger looking skin by reducing fine lines, preventing the formation of deep wrinkles, and improving skin moisture levels.
+Cosmetically, collagen peptides are great for skin health.
+They promote younger looking skin by reducing fine lines, preventing the formation of deep wrinkles, and improving skin moisture levels.
 It also strengthens our hair and supports nail growth.
 Internally, it helps your bone and joint health, as well as your gut health.
 In fact, collagen contains 18 amino acids that can help increase stomach acid, heal stomach ulcers, aid digestion, and heal/seal the gut lining.
-Vital Proteins has a great article about these benefits on their site – I highly recommend checking it out if you’re interested in reading more!
+Vital Proteins has a great article about these benefits as well as the different types of collagen on their site – I highly recommend checking it out if you’re interested in reading more!

 How long before you started noticing a difference?

 I personally didn’t see “results” right away.
 It’s not something you add to your coffee one morning and wake up the next feeling and looking different.
-That being said, about a month in, I started noticing some changes.
+Instead, you will start to see long term benefits if you take it consistently.

 What were the biggest changes you saw?

-My hair has always been very thin, and this has definitely helped it get stronger, healthier, and even a little thicker.
+My hair has always been very thin, and I definitely thinks it helps my hair stay healthy.
 I can also go months in between hair cuts now, because I rarely get split ends.
 Plus, it grows faster!
 All around good things for the hair.

 And of course, my nails!
 I don’t think my nails have ever been this strong.
 Who wouldn’t want that?
-I also like to believe that it helps my gut health too, although that’s a little bit harder to pinpoint.
+I also like to believe that it helps my gut health too, although that’s a little bit harder to pinpoint and “prove” for me.